 2. Focus on relationships with stakeholders

 Real transformative engagement is a two-way street.
 The community stakeholders are the reason these programs exist.
-They are the community that has been harmed by social and economic injustices.
+They are the community that social and economic injustices have harmed.
 Listen to what these people have to say and allow for joint-decision making.

 This means frequent communication, strong personal relationships, mutual understanding, and shared ownership of challenges and solutions.

 If you want to focus on racial injustice, engage your African-American employees and partner with Black community organizations.
 Listen to each community identify the problems and solutions and move forward together.

 Read More: 3 Steps to Move from Shareholder to Stakeholder Impact

 “We planted 100 trees this weekend,” the company newsletter proudly declares.
 What does that mean?
 Are you addressing climate change with that?
 CSR 2.0 focuses on impact, not activities.

 Trees are good, but “100 trees planted” is only part of the impact measurement.
 CSR programs should focus on the value and benefits they are creating for stakeholders.
 What benefits to the community result from 100 new trees?
 Now we’re talking about impact.